News from early October 2022, including "Yellowstone" moving to Paramount+ in Canada, and answers to questions about the Roku Channel and more.

 In Canada, the film is available in theatres; as of late July, cinemas are now open across Canada.
 In Ontario, where indoor cinemas were not permitted to re-open at the time of release, F9 was still available at select drive-in theatres, and has since become availalble in indoor cinemas as well.
 To see where F9 may be available in your area, you can check this microsite run by Universal Pictures Canada.

-Additionally, F9 became available on premium video on demand (PVOD) on Friday, July 30, 2021.
+Additionally, F9 became available on premium video on demand (PVOD) on Friday, July 30, 2021, and should become available to stream in Canada on Crave on Friday, March 4, 2022.
 We'll explain in further detail below.

 Can I watch "F9" at home in Canada?